-(Updated 12/28/2021) Description and review of dinner at Taylor’s Kitchen – located on Freeport Blvd. in the Land Park neighborhood of Sacramento.
+(Last Updated 7/29/2022) Description and review of dinner at Taylor’s Kitchen – located on Freeport Blvd. in the Land Park neighborhood of Sacramento.
+NEW: See Update below.

 Three friends and I recently celebrated our annual Capricorn birthday dinner at Taylor’s Kitchen.
 Three of us have Capricorn birthdays, and having dinner together is a fun way to jointly celebrate our special day.

 I arrived a few minutes before our reservation as I was unsure of the parking situation.
 It was a weekday, and as it turns out there was no problem – patrons can park on the street or in the parking lot (Taylor’s Kitchen & Taylor’s Market).
 Taylor’s Market, a combination specialty grocery store and butcher shop, closes at 7:00 p.m.

 Upon entering I was promptly greeted, seated and offered water and the opportunity to order a beverage.
 I ordered a glass of wine to sip while I waited, and the other members of my party arrived soon afterwards.
 Note: Wine by the glass that evening ranged in price from $10 to $16.